-The Lab program had been started by Richard Dodson, now retired, then chairman of the Chemistry Department.
+The Lab program had been started by Richard Dodson, now retired, then chairman of the Chemistry Division.
 Sutin came to Brookhaven in 1956 on a postdoctoral appointment to work with Dodson and joined the Chemistry staff in 1958.

 Beginning in 1958, Marcus had a series of formal appointments at BNL, ranging from consultant to visiting senior chemist to research collaborator.
 Sutin shared an office with him and recalled a great deal of interaction and discussion.
 "He was quite interested in experimental results, very much in touch with experimentalists and appreciative of their contributions," said Sutin.

 He continued, "Theory is not cut- and-dried; it's an evolving thing.
 We

 had a lot to do with getting Marcus's theory accepted because our